The Audubon Society notes that there are almost 400 bird species in Iowa.

 Do goldfinches stay in Iowa for the winter?

-Consequently, you can see the Iowa state bird all year round.
+Yes, they do!
+The Cornell Lab map shows a resident population in Iowa and other eastern states.
+You can see the Iowa state bird all year round.
 But, there are other goldfinches in the breeding range in Canada, where they stay from July to mid-September before flying south to wintering grounds in Florida, Texas, and California.

 What is the most common bird in Iowa?

 The northern cardinal is the most prominent species throughout the year.
 It has a resident population in the eastern states, including Iowa.
 It's a popular species as seven states picked it as their state bird.